REU Advisors & Projects

 Dr. Tom Schultz is a molecular biologist, who serves as the Director of the Marine Conservation Molecular Facility.
 His research interests lie in the use of molecular/genomic tools to address conservation genetics questions in marine organisms.
 Dr. Schultz has several potential research projects for REUs this summer including: 1) identify the number of juvenile summer flounder (Paralichthys dentatus) populations using the Pamlico Sound as a nursery ground using genotype-by-sequencing data (RADseq), 2) characterize linkage disequilibrium in a hybrid population of landlocked river herring, 3) characterize tidally-regualted genes in inter-tidal crabs, and 4) identify sex-specific genetic markers from genomic data.

 Dr. Brian Silliman is a community ecologist who works in intertidal and shallow systems examining the relative importance of consumers, physical stress, and positive interactions in controlling ecosystem structure and function.
 Dr. Silliman works in marshes, seagrasses, mangroves, oyster reef and coral reef ecosystems.
 Many of his projects also deal in coastal conservation.
-Recent research projects by REU students in Dr. Silliman's lab include: 1) Testing for the role of multiple predators in controlling marsh community structure, 2) Examining the importance of facilitation cascades across diverse ecosystems, and 3) investigating impacts of the BP oil spill on LA marshes.
+Recent research projects by REU students in Dr. Silliman's lab include: 1) Testing for the role of multiple predators in controlling marsh community structure, and 2) Examining the importance of facilitation cascades across diverse ecosystems.
 Students interested in working with Dr. Silliman should have a background in ecology and statistics and be willing to work in the field for long hours.